 Which mobile game genres are most popular in Asia-Pacific?

-Role-playing games and strategy titles dominate Asia-Pacific markets, with battle royale games performing well in Southeast Asia.
-Live Ops and community features play a key role in engagement.
+Role-playing games and strategy titles lead in Asia-Pacific, with battle royale games performing strongly in Southeast Asia.
+Live Ops and community features drive long-term engagement.

 What genres perform best in North America?